 "Everybody Wants to Rule the World" by Tears for Fears in the background of Veidt's meeting with the CEOs.

 Cinema Paradiso's main theme is nothing short of amazingly beautiful.
 Bonus points for a nostalgic feel.

 Trevor Rabin's HANDS-DOWN greatest work (it's a travesty the entire score hasn't been released) is the music for Remember the Titans.
 The only official release of music from the score (found in the last track of the CD) combines all the movie's main pieces into seven-and-a-half minutes of music that alternately makes you want to sprint up Mt.
 Everest, beat the living daylights out of opponents, cry, and, well, outrun a football team to win the state championship.
-'Nuff said.

 The Deep Blue Sea score is probably Rabin's finest achievement.
 In "Anarchy" he takes all of the pieces from the movie and puts them together similarly.
 But even more specifically, the point when the music climaxes is easily the most badass music ever made.
 Period.

 In the same movie, you KNOW you choked up when that aria from "The Marriage of Figaro" swelled on the loudspeakers and all over the prison.

 David Arnold's soundtrack to Independence Day.
 The aliens' shields are down, they're preparing to fire their primary weapon, and all the fighters are out of missiles.
 Who flies in to save the day?
 Why, the drunken barnstorming cropduster pilot — with his own friggin' theme music!
 (And the main theme to this movie wasn't bad either.)

 Speaking of Brian Tyler, another one of his beautiful works is the entirely self-performed (he not only wrote the music but did all the instrumental work on his own in the DVD footage) score from Bubba Ho Tep.